roruizf/openstudio-mcp-server/README.md

 - **`-v C:\\PATH\\TO\\YOUR\\openstudio-mcp-server:/workspace`** - Mounts the server source code

 **Important**: Replace `C:\\PATH\\TO\\YOUR\\openstudio-mcp-server` with your actual repository path.

+> **📁 Outputs Directory:**
+>
+> Generated files (HTML visualizations, IDF exports, reports) are automatically saved to `openstudio-mcp-server/outputs/` inside the container, which maps to `C:\openstudio-mcp-server\outputs\` on your host machine through the workspace volume mount.
+The server creates this directory automatically with proper permissions.

 📖 **For detailed setup instructions, see [CLAUDE_DESKTOP_SETUP.md](CLAUDE_DESKTOP_SETUP.md)**